 Joe Montana: Be Cool

 Montana earned the nickname “Joe Cool” as he led the 49ers to four Super Bowl titles.
-His most famous display came in the 1989 Super Bowl when he calmly pointed out actor John Candy in the crowd before charging down the field with under three minutes remaining for the winning touchdown.
+His most famous display came in the 1989 Super Bowl.
+He calmly pointed out actor John Candy in the crowd.
+That was right before charging down the field with under three minutes remaining for the winning touchdown.
 Montana’s teammates said his calmness rubbed off on them and gave them a sense of confidence.

 Rob Shepardson, a corporate strategy specialist, told the New York Times of Montana: “In business, as in football, a quarterback has to take emotion out of the huddle.
 You must convince players that if they block and receivers run their patterns, you will score a touchdown.”
 In the execution of plays and corporate strategies, things are bound to go wrong.
 Circumstances, goals, and procedures will alter.
 Competitors will surprise you.
 Government regulations will change.
 Challenges will come.
 As a leader, be the stoic figure amongst your team.

 Shula’s career as an NFL player and coach spanned five decades.
 He coached 19 playoff teams and won two Super Bowls.
 In that time, he thrived during the run-heavy 70s and coached one of the most pass-happy offenses in history with Dan Marino in the 80s and 90s.
 How did he do it?
 Shula understood that when leading a team he had to adapt his strategies to make the most of the talents afforded to him.

 Many leaders are praised for their determination to succeed their way and at all costs, but a true leader must be flexible.
 There’s not only one pathway to success.
 Understand the strengths of your team and find success in multiple ways.